InsightDeepLearningGroup/draftkings/README.md

-# Draftkings
+# Moritz
-Use NFL points and salary data from draftkings.com to draw teams.
+Use Moritz's points and salary data to draw Moritz-ish teams.